February 9, 20200 mins read

 With a CSP, a developer:

-- Safelist allowed resources and their origins: In other words, scripts and codes that are needed to run the web application are allowed – from specific origins.
+Specifies allowed resources and their origins using a safe list: In other words, scripts and codes that are needed to run the web application are allowed – from specific origins.
 Everything else is blocked.

 A CSP is typically implemented on the server and that process may vary considerably.
 However, if a service provider doesn’t offer control over the server’s configuration, it’s still possible to enable CSP in the site’s header using meta tags.